-Based on our evaluation, our principal executive officer and principal financial officer concluded that as of the end of the period covered by this Quarterly Report on Form 10-Q, our disclosure controls and procedures were not effective as required under Rules 13a-15(e) and 15d-15(e) under the Exchange Act as a result of the material weaknesses in our internal control over financial reporting.
+As stated in our Annual Report on Form 10-K, for the year ended December 31, 2017, our principal executive officer and principal financial officer concluded that as of the end of that period, our disclosure controls and procedures were not effective as required under Rules 13a-15(e) and 15d-15(e) under the Exchange Act as a result of a material weaknesses in our internal control over financial reporting.

-The material weakness, which relates to internal control over financial reporting resulted from the lack of controls and segregation of duties related to technical application of GAAP.
+The material weakness, which related to internal control over financial reporting resulted from the lack of controls and segregation of duties related to technical application of GAAP.
 Specifically, we did not have effective controls in place to properly identify certain mistakes in financial reporting schedules related to presentation on the statement of operations and cash flows and an error in a schedule to account for a warrant transaction which resulted in a material required adjustment identified by our independent registered public accounting firm in December 2017.
 Management is aware of the risks associated with the lack of segregation of duties due to the small number of employees currently working with general administrative and financial reporting matters.
 Due to our size and nature, segregation of all conflicting duties may not always be possible.
 However, to the extent possible, the initiation of transactions, the custody of assets and the recording of transactions should be performed by separate individuals.